-Many people object to the doctrine of hell, saying that it's unfair to impose an infinite punishment for a finite offense.
-Now, there are many possible replies here.
-In fact, this is one of those objections that persists because it's so mistaken on so many points.
+Non-Christians often object to the doctrine of hell, saying that it's unfair to impose an infinite punishment for a finite offense.
+Now, there are many possible replies here, because all of the major premises of this objection are wrong.
+In fact this is one of those objections that persists because it's so mistaken on so many points.
 The numerous ways to be confused here take on a life of their own: when you provide one reply, your opponent often just moves on to another mistake.

 0.003 + ...

 = 0.333..., despite it again involving an infinite number of terms.
 The only thing required is that each subsequent term decrease by a ratio less than 1.

 This idea has many broad applications in more advanced mathematics, and solves philosophical conundrums like Zeno's paradoxes.
 It's how Achilles can catch up to a tortoise in a footrace: this can be thought of as a process with infinite steps, but these steps sum up to a finite duration.
 Likewise, a sinner's punishment in hell may be eternal, yet sum to a finite total value.

 This is established mathematics.
 In this way, the punishment in hell can be any finite value, or infinite - and tailored to the exact amount that the sinner deserves.
 For the Bible says that hell is eternal, but does not say that the total suffering is therefore infinite.
 So at this point, the objection of the infinitely disproportionate punishment in hell is fully answered.
 But I think it may be worth exploring the consequences of this answer, to get a better understanding of the issues surrounding hell.